What Young Entrepreneurs Really Need to Succeed – The role of Corporates

 We are at a point in time where the sustainability challenges faced by Africa, and the rest of the world, are numerous and significant.
 There has never been a better time to find innovative solutions within smart agriculture, water stewardship, climate action, circular packaging and entrepreneurship, guided by the spirit of collaboration.

-I believe that Government has a role to play in making policy decisions that will enable an environment that is conducive for youth-owned businesses to thrive.
+I believe that the Government has a role to play in making policy decisions that will enable an environment that is conducive for youth-owned businesses to thrive.

-We are reaching out to youth innovators and disruption across the continent, young people who are ahead of the pack in their respective enterprises and who are keen to collaborate and accept the support of a global brewery.
+We are reaching out to youth innovators and disruptors across the continent, young people who are ahead of the pack in their respective enterprises and who are keen to collaborate and accept the support of a global brewery.

 It’s encouraging to see programmes such as the Youth Employment Service (YES) working to collaborate with the private sector to provide practical, meaningful and measurable ways to include young people in the economy